 According to internal documents viewed by CNBC, employees had until December 3 to declare their vaccination status and upload documentation showing proof or to apply for a medical or religious exemption.

-The document said employees who have not complied with the vaccination rules by the January 18 deadline will be placed on “paid administrative leave” for 30 days.
+The document said employees who have not complied with the vaccination rules by the January 18 deadline would be placed on “paid administrative leave” for 30 days.
 After that, the company will put them on “unpaid personal leave” for up to six months, followed by termination.

 A Google spokesperson did not immediately respond to a request for comment by CNBC.